gokiburikin/gkbrkn_noita/README.md

 - **Spell Slot Machine**: Add a slot machine that you can buy spells from in the Holy Mountain.
 - **Starting Perks**: Adds the ability to start with a selection of perks from all loaded mods.
 - **Target Dummy**: Add a target dummy to each Holy Mountain.
-- **Unimited Ammo**: Gives all limited spells unlimited uses.
-- **Wand Shops Only**: All spell shops will be replaced with wand shops.

 ## Content
 All content can be toggled on or off.
 Pick and choose what you like, or disable it all if you're only interested in the utility of Goki's Things.